Find out exactly how the Medicare Safety Net works and what you are entitled to in a claim in this guide.

 Out-of-hospital medical services that are not listed in the Medicare Benefits Schedule do not count towards the Medicare Safety Net.

-What are the Medicare Safety Net thresholds?
+What are the Medicare Safety Net thresholds for 2018?

 The Medicare Safety Net thresholds vary depending on your personal circumstances, as outlined in the table below.